 ii) Try re-purposing your Google Slide content: The issue seems to be triggered intermittently by something within the Google Slide content itself.
 We have not been able to pinpoint exactly what type of content within the slide would trigger the issue, though we have read on Google forums that some were affected by a similar challenge due to certain fonts being used.
 I recommend changing font-sizes, try using alternative photos, and move the arrangement of your content even to see if this helps remedy the error message from appearing.

 iii) Break down a large presentation into smaller slide presentations: This seems to be effective in resolving the issue.
 If you have a large presentation with a lot of slides, at least ten or more, we recommend to break down the presentation into multiple Google Slide files to use with ScreenCloud.

 iv) Review best practices for optimizing Google Slides: You can learn more by visiting our best practice article using the ScreenCloud Google Slides app here.

 v) Make a copy of your Google Slides and use the new URL: A theory of this issue is that it could be caused by changes or formats of the URL you're using for your Google Slides file.
 We recommend simply making a copy of your Google Slides (File -> Make a copy...) and following the steps outlined in our Google Slides app guide to see if the brand new URL helps prevent the error message from appearing moving forward.

-If you have any additional questions or concerns on using the ScreenCloud Google Slides app, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to connect with support.
+If you have any additional questions on using the ScreenCloud Google Slides app, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.